 Travel restrictions were put in place in many countries as a result of the EVD outbreak.
 Authorities in a number of countries have implemented flight bans and a number of carriers suspended flights into Guinea, Sierra Leone and Liberia.
 Commercial flights are available to all three countries by a limited number of companies.
 Some land borders were closed during the outbreak.
 The region is volatile and governments may decide to close borders at short notice for a variety of reasons.

 Health screening is being undertaken at a number of airports worldwide.
 Travellers from West Africa with fever or EVD-like symptoms may be subject to quarantine or denied entry or exit from certain countries.
 If you choose to travel to West Africa, you should consider the possible implications of this health screening should you become unwell.

 Check the country specific travel advice for your destination, monitor the media closely and before you travel, confirm that borders remain open and check with your carrier for the most up to date information.

 The Australian Government introduced new border screening processes for travellers returning to Australia from Ebola-affected countries.
-For more information, visit the Department of Health website, Department of Agriculture website and the Department of Immigration and Border Protection website.
+For more information, visit the Department of Health website and the Department of Immigration and Border Protection website.